MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/service-protection-api-limits.md

 Client application developers should not simply throw the error to display the message to the user.
 The error message is not intended for end users.
 See [Retry operations](service-protection-retry-operations) for specific strategies on managing a throttling response when API requests exceed the service protection limits.

 ### Data integration applications
-Applications designed to load data into Finance and Operations or perform bulk data operations must also be able to manage service protection API limit errors.
+Applications designed to load data into Finance and Operations apps or perform bulk data operations must also be able to manage service protection API limit errors.
 These applications must prioritize throughput so they can complete their work in the minimum amount of time.
 They must have a strategy to retry operations and achieve maximum throughput.

-For more information, see [Maximizing API throughput](service-protection-maximizing-api-throughput).
+For more information, see [Maximizing API throughput](service-protection-maximizing-api-throughput.md).

 ### Anonymous users
 Some applications will send requests from anonymous users through a service principal account.
 For the service protection API limits that are based on a per-user basis, these applications can hit service protection API limits based on the volume of traffic the application experiences across all client users.
 Like interactive client applications, it isn't expected that the service protection API limit errors should be displayed to the application end user.
 It is expected that the UI should disable further requests and display a message that the server is busy.
 The message may include the time when the application can begin accepting new requests.